 For further information including when and how to apply, visit the NHS Business Services Authority website.

-The Department of Health announced in December that from September 2020 new and continuing students studying pre-registration nursing, midwifery and allied health degrees will have access to a bursary of £5,000 a year to help with living costs.
+The Department of Health announced in December that from September 2020 new and continuing students studying pre-registration nursing, midwifery and allied health degrees will have access to a training grant of £5,000 a year to help with living and associated study costs.

 Some students may be eligible to receive additional payments worth up to £3,000 per academic year, including:

-The bursary will not have to be repaid and you'll still be able to access tuition fee and maintenance loans from the Student Loans Company.
-You will also still be able to apply for the existing Learning Support Fund provided by the NHS Business Services Authority (NHSBSA)
+You won't have to repay the training grant and you'll still be able to access tuition fee and maintenance loans from the Student Loans Company.
+You will also still be able to apply for the existing support provided by the NHS Business Services Authority (NHSBSA)

 Yes, you can apply to the NHS Business Services Authority (NHSBSA) for a small bursary to help cover the cost of travelling to placement.